- Seamless roaming of clients between APs

 The client did not drop a single packet

 AP status on WLC0003 before shutting down WLC0002

 AP status on WLC0003 after WLC0002 is shut down.
 Notice that the AP does NOT have a “standby” IP address and only has the 2 flag.

 Again! the client did NOT drop a single packet.

 Verify cluster on the Mobility Master

-WLCs back online and functional for next blog post
+WLCs are back online and functional for the next blog post